 - Note duration: Have your verse focus on short notes and have it rhythmically active, in contrast, your chorus will have longer notes and be less rhythmically active.

-- Register: Changing the register of your vocals is a great way to trick the listener into thinking your singing something different when really you’ve just changed your singing style.
-This is best used in the 4th octave, as you can switch between chest and falsetto.
+- Register: Changing the register of your vocals is a great way to trick the listener into thinking you’re singing something different when really you’ve just changed your singing style.
+This is best used in the 4th octave, as you can switch between chest, falsetto and mixed voices.

 - Contour: Contour your melodies differently.
 For example descend the notes in the verse and ascend them in the chorus.
 This will give the feeling of sadness in verse, but brightness in the chorus.